 You have probably heard that chocolate can make you happy.
 You might have thought there is a relation to sugar as well but there’s not!
-It is the cocoa powder that has positive effect on your brain.
+It is the cocoa powder that has a positive effect on your brain.

 Positively Affects Your Skin

-There are many other benefits of cocoa powder: It may reduce high blood pressure due to its nitric oxide levels, improve symptoms of type 2 diabetes and lower your risk of heart attack and stroke.
+There are many other benefits of cocoa powder: It may reduce high blood pressure due to its nitric oxide levels, improve symptoms of type 2 diabetes, and lower your risk of heart attack and stroke.

 Improves Quality of Sleep

 Cacao is one of the richest dietary sources of magnesium, a natural sedative that can greatly improve the quality of sleep.
 Unlike coffee, it gives you energy throughout the day, but when the night time comes, it doesn’t keep you awake.